 The Day Hospital runs from 8am to 8pm, seven days a week.
 As you progress through the program you will start to have days off to practice independent eating in a less supervised setting.
-You will learn relapse-prevention skills and develop a discharge plan for your return to home life.
-You will spend increasing time outside the hospital living at the Jefferson House (or with your family if you are an adolescent patient) and will have daily opportunities to practice your new healthy eating skills and to troubleshoot problems before leaving the structured hospital environment to return home.
+You will learn relapse-prevention skills and develop a discharge plan for your return to home life, and will work closely with medical, nursing, occupational therapy and dietician staff providing meal support.
+You will gradually spend increasing time outside the hospital living at the Jefferson House (or with your family if you are an adolescent patient) and will have daily opportunities to practice your new healthy eating skills and to troubleshoot problems before leaving the structured hospital environment to return home.

 By discharge most patients are attending the Day Hospital three days a week; are preparing meals daily at the Jefferson House; are ordering carry-out meals; and are eating in social settings including at restaurants and cafeteria.
-Participation in the Day Hospital also helps shorten the length of your inpatient stay, gets you ready to leave the structure and support of the treatment program and staff and helps you to practice the new skills you have learned in a real world environment.
+Participation in the Day Hospital helps shorten the length of your inpatient stay, gets you ready to leave the structure and support of the treatment program and helps you independently practice the new skills you have learned in a real world environment.

 The Eating Disorders Day Hospital strives to:

-- increase the patient’s functional ability to the highest possible level
+- increase patients' functional ability to the highest possible level

 - decrease the length of inpatient hospitalization